Elo rating system: Combating deflation

 The current system in the United States includes a bonus point scheme which feeds rating points into the system in order to track improving players, and different K-values for different players.
 Some methods, used in Norway for example, differentiate between juniors and seniors, and use a larger K-factor for the young players, even boosting the rating progress by 100% for when they score well above their predicted performance.

 Rating floors in the United States work by guaranteeing that a player will never drop below a certain limit.
 This also combats deflation, but the chairman of the USCF Ratings Committee has been critical of this method because it does not feed the extra points to the improving players.
 A possible motive for these rating floors is to combat sandbagging, i.e., deliberate lowering of ratings to be eligible for lower rating class sections and prizes.

 Ratings of computers

 Human–computer chess matches between 1997 (Deep Blue versus Garry Kasparov) and 2006 demonstrated that chess computers are capable of defeating even the strongest human players.
-However, chess engine ratings are difficult to quantify, due to variable factors such as the time control and the hardware the program runs on.
+However, chess engine ratings are difficult to quantify, due to variable factors such as the time control and the hardware the program runs on, and also the fact that chess is not a fair game.
+The existence and magnitude of the first-move advantage in chess becomes very important at the computer level.
+Beyond some skill threshold, an engine with White should be able to force a draw on demand from the starting position even against perfect play, simply because White begins with too big an advantage to lose compared to the small magnitude of the errors it is likely to make.
+Consequently, such an engine is more or less guaranteed to score at least 25% even against perfect play.
+Differences in skill beyond a certain point could only be picked up if one does not begin from the usual starting position, but instead chooses a starting position that is only barely not lost for one side.
+Because of these factors, ratings depend on pairings and the openings selected.
 Published engine rating lists such as CCRL are based on engine-only games on standard hardware configurations and are not directly comparable to FIDE ratings.

 For some ratings estimates, see Chess engine § Ratings.